This week is Mental Health Awareness Week.

 Unfortunately the way our current mental health system works not everyone can get the help they need.

-With 8 week waits to get assessed for therapy then you’re signed off after only 6 sessions a lot of people are not getting the help they need.
+With 8 week waits to get assessed for therapy, a 9 month waiting list, then you’re signed off after only 6 sessions a lot of people are not getting the help they need.

 In 2017 I lost my best friend and Team Fulwood member Fia Theobald to depression.
 She slipped through the cracks and it ultimately cost her her life.